-Are you curious about what home battery storage is and how it may completely transform the way in which you consume energy in your house?
+Are you curious about what home battery storage is and how it may completely transform how you consume energy in your house?
 You have arrived at the correct location.

-As the trend toward using renewable energy sources gathers steam, batteries that can store solar energy are fast advancing and finding their way into the mainstream.
+As the trend toward using renewable energy sources gathers steam, batteries that can store solar energy are fast advancing and becoming mainstream.

 Batteries were mainly utilized for off-grid solar systems.
 With the recent advance in lithium battery technology, users want to store additional solar energy, increase self-consumption, and extend their usage.

 Due to the regularity of catastrophic weather events causing grid-wide interruptions, families and businesses seek ways to maintain power during lengthy outages.